E-values as unnormalized weights in multiple testing: Simulation study

-All non-adaptive methods control the FDR (Figure~\ref{fig:rnaseq_sim_main}A).
-When $\pi_M =1$, the results are similar to the data analysis results: ep-BH has the most power (Figure~\ref{fig:rnaseq_sim_main}B), closely followed by SIM, and then by IHW. ep-BH more than doubles the power compared to unweighted BH at the smallest values of the logarithmic fold change $\xi$. wBH has less power than unweighted BH and its $\text{FDR}$ is almost $0$.
+All non-adaptive methods control the false discovery rate (Fig.~\ref{fig:rnaseq_sim_main}A).
+When $\pi_M =1$, Fisher BH has the most power (Fig.~\ref{fig:rnaseq_sim_main}B), followed by ep-BH, single index modulated BH, and independent hypothesis weighting. ep-BH more than doubles the power compared to unweighted p-BH at the smallest values of the logarithmic fold change $\xi$.
+Weighted p-BH has less power than unweighted p-BH and its false discovery rate is almost $0$.
 The case $\pi_M =0$ is chosen as a challenging setting for ep-BH with completely uninformative e-values.
-In this case, ep-BH and wBH have similar power, which is only slightly lower than the power of unweighted BH, SIM, and IHW.
-SIM and IHW essentially collapse to unweighted BH when the second p-value (resp. e-value) is uninformative.
-For the intermediate choice of $\pi_M = 0.5$, ep-BH again has the most power.
-Supplementary Figure~\ref{fig:rnaseq_sim_suppl} shows the FDR and power of the adaptive procedures and the overall take-home message remains the same: when e-values are informative, ep-BH can lead to substantial and practical power gains while maintaining type-I error guarantees.
+In this case, ep-BH and weighted p-BH have similar power, which is only slightly lower than the power of unweighted p-BH, single index modulated BH, and independent hypothesis weighting.
+Single index modulated BH, and independent hypothesis weighting essentially collapse to unweighted p-BH when the second p-value (resp. e-value) is uninformative.
+Fisher BH has the lowest power in this case.
+For the intermediate choice of $\pi_M = 0.5$, single index modulated BH, ep-BH, and Fisher BH have the most power.
+Supplementary Fig.~\ref{fig:rnaseq_sim_suppl} shows the false discovery rate and power of the adaptive procedures and the overall take-home message remains the same: when e-values are informative, ep-BH can lead to substantial and practical power gains while maintaining type-I error guarantees.